6 Plotting with ggplot2

 If one of the variables is categorical, then instead of using it as a grouping variable, we can represent it on one axis.

-and used the functions geom_boxplot()
+(categorical X) used the geom_boxplot()

 and